A lot or a little?

-Parents need to know that Tropico 6 is the latest in a series of politically-themed strategy games for the PlayStation 4, Xbox One, and Windows PCs.
+Parents need to know that Tropico 6 is the latest in a series of politically themed strategy games for the PlayStation 4, Xbox One, and Windows PCs.
 The game gives players the power of a third-world dictator, and as such, allows them to bribe, imprison, and even kill people at will.
-It also lets them embezzle money and manufacture and sell alcohol, cigars, and drugs, and many of these items can be produced by your people as well.
-There's occasional mild violence in the form of tiny soldiers fighting it out, and occasional mild profanity like “damn” or “hell.”
+It also lets them embezzle money and manufacture and sell alcohol, cigars, and drugs, and many of these items can be produced by their people as well.
+There's occasional mild violence in the form of tiny soldiers fighting it out, and occasional mild profanity like "damn" or "hell."
 Online multiplayer contains chat where players could be exposed to profanity, bullying, and inappropriate conversations.

 - Parents say